|Guide||♦||29 Triplogs||0 Topics|

 The Springerville Ranger District recently purchased a trail grooming machine.
 They usually groom the Red Tail/Raven/Osprey loop.
 I expect when there is enough snow they will groom some of the other loops as well, such as Meadowlark or Pole Knoll.

 I recommend this area for beginning and intermediate skiers and mountain bikers.
 As for hikers, it's really for beginners.
-Those whose skills are more advanced, be they skiers, mountain bikers or hikers, will not find this area to be very challenging.
-However it is still fun, very pretty and it is easy to get to, no need for four-wheel drive.
+Those whose skills are more advanced, be they skiers, mountain bikers, or hikers, will not find this area to be very challenging.
+However it is still fun, very pretty and it is easy to get to, no need for a four-wheel-drive vehicle.
 The trailhead is signed on Highway 260, 16 miles west of the Eagar stoplight.
 For more information call the Springerville Ranger District at (928) 333-4372.
 I have always found their staff to be very friendly and helpful.